 As a performer and producer, Varun is comfortable working in different genres of music, from pop and rock to jazz, neo-soul, electronic and film music.
-He currently performs as a solo artist and as part of experimental electro-pop trio Preying Mantis.
+He performs as a solo artist and as part of experimental electro-pop trio Preying Mantis.
 He also creates and performs original music for spoken-word poetry, theatre and art.

 Some of these projects are: